 The DPH N.C.
 Central Cancer Registry (CCR) determined that cancer rates for a 1-mile radius around the CTS property were not elevated.
 Cancer cluster investigations such as this are subject to a typical set of limitations as expressed in the CCR report provided in Appendix G. The cancer evaluation for this site is limited by the small population size of the study area and the availability of cancer records only since 1990.
+The cancer study included cancers reported to the Registry through 2005.
 Because of the long latency period of most cancers the evaluation is also limited by the use of a person's address at the time of diagnosis rather than the ability to identify if and where the critical exposure that led to cancer development took place.